CSCfi/fairdata-ida/Docker_Setup.md

 Once `fairdata-secrets` is cloned, configurations can be deployed with stacks included in Fairdata-Secrets repository by running the following commands at the `fairdata-secrets` repository root.

-Ensure you are in the staging branch and it is fully up-to-date, and you are using the latest secrets:
 ```
 cd ~/dev/fairdata-secrets
-git fetch
-git checkout staging
-git pull
-./reveal_configs.sh
 chmod -R g+rwX,o+rX .
 docker stack deploy -c ida/docker-compose.dev.yml fairdata-conf
 docker stack deploy -c tls/docker-compose.dev.yml fairdata-conf